Fathom-2/TempusFugit/README.md

 ## Installation

 Install directly through the CurseForge App.
-All mods, configs, scripts, datapacks, and shaders install automatically — no manual steps required.
+All mods, configs, scripts, datapacks, and shaders install automatically, no manual steps required.

 ---